GoogleCloudPlatform/DataflowTemplates/v2/googlecloud-to-elasticsearch/docs/GCSToElasticsearch/README.md

 The template requires the following parameters:
 * inputFileSpec: Pattern to where data lives, ex: gs://mybucket/somepath/*.csv
-* targetNodeAddresses: Comma separated list of Elasticsearch target nodes to connect to, ex: http://my-node1,http://my-node2
+* targetNodeAddresses: URL to Elasticsearch node or CloudId
+* writeDataset: The write Dataset used to build index in format: logs-gcp.{Dataset}-{Namespace}
-* writeIndex: The write index toward which the requests will be issued, ex: my-index
+* writeNamespace: The write Namespace used to build index in format: logs-gcp.{Dataset}-{Namespace}
 * writeDocumentType: The write document type toward which the requests will be issued, ex: my-document-type
 * containsHeaders: Set to true if file(s) contain headers.
 * deadletterTable: Deadletter table in BigQuery for failed inserts in form: project-id:dataset.table
 * delimiter: Delimiting character in CSV file(s).
 Default: use delimiter found in csvFormat
-* elasticsearchUsername: Username used to connect to Elasticsearch endpoint
+* writeElasticsearchUsername: Write Elasticsearch username used to connect to Elasticsearch endpoint
-* elasticsearchPassword: Password used to connect to Elasticsearch endpoint
+* writeElasticsearchPassword: Write Elasticsearch password used to connect to Elasticsearch endpoint

 The template has the following optional parameters:
 * inputFormat: The format of the input files, default is CSV.